National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 #### Research Question

 The research question is a natural-language expression of what the protocol is about.
-Although prospective delineation of a hypothesis with a null and alternative options is both standard and recommended in research, the “research question” takes a different form, and should be expressed as the question someone in the domain, or affected by the domain, might ask.
+Although prospective delineation of a hypothesis with a null and alternative options is both standard and recommended in research, the "research question" takes a different form, and should be expressed as the question someone in the domain, or affected by the domain, might ask.

 It’s important to know what questions can and can_not_ be answered in the Enclave.